Hint: start by listening to what people need.

 We all love giving advice.

-We have the perfect solution for every problem.
-Except our own.
+We have the perfect solution to every problem except our own.

 Helping others feels good.
 You not only enjoy seeing how people overcome their issues — you are proud it was because of your advice.

-That’s the problem with helping others; it can quickly turn into an ego-booster rather than an altruistic act.
-Your friends or colleagues are the protagonists of their own struggles but, immediately, you want to take over — you become the hero who will rescue them from their suffering.
+That’s the problem with helping others; it can quickly turn into an ego-booster rather than a selfless act.
+Your friends or colleagues are the protagonists of their own struggles, but, immediately, you want to take over — you become the hero who will rescue them from their suffering.